Azure/azure-powershell/src/DataProtection/docs/Set-AzDataProtectionMSIPermission.md

 Accept wildcard characters: False
 ```

-### -ResourceGroupName
+### -PermissionsScope
-Resource Group of the backup vault
+Scope at which the permissions need to be granted

 ```yaml
 Type: System.String